 There are more tools for tracking politician and hedge fund trades than there were two years ago.
 That’s good.
 Competition makes everything better.
-But they’re not all doing the same thing, and knowing the differences saves you time.
+But they don’t all do the same thing, and knowing the differences saves you time.

-Here’s an honest look at what’s out there.
+Here’s an honest look at what’s out there in 2026.

 Capitol Trades

 What they do well: Fast updates when new disclosures drop.
-Good filtering by politician, party, committee.
+Good filtering by politician, party, and committee.
 Historical data going back several years.
 Free tier that’s genuinely useful.
+No account required to browse.

 Where they fall short: Focused exclusively on politicians.
 No hedge fund or 13F data.
-The analytics are basic — mostly just trade listings without portfolio-level metrics like CAGR or Sharpe ratio.
-No mobile app (web only).
+The analytics are basic, mostly just trade listings without portfolio-level metrics like CAGR or Sharpe ratio.
+No mobile app.
+No copy-trading.

 Quiver Quantitative